ioerror/vula/INSTALL.md

 ## option 3: run vula in a podman container

-If you are on a a distribution that supports podman, and can run it as root, it is possible to run vula under Debian GNU/systemd in a container with access to your host's network namespace.
+If you are using a Linux distribution that supports [`podman`](https://podman.io/), and can run it as root, you can run vula under Debian GNU/systemd in a container with access to your host's network namespace.
 Root access is required to grant the `CAP_NET_ADMIN` capability, but after that privleges are dropped inside the container.

 ```
 git clone https://codeberg.org/vula/vula